-Licenses, applications, harvest reporting and general information: www.wildlife.state.nm.us
+Licenses, applications, harvest reporting and general information: wildlife.dgf.nm.gov

-Carry a Single Document in the Field
+Purchase of a license-tag combo online, by telephone or in person at NMDGF offices allows the hunter to carry a single document in the field.

-Purchase the license-tag combo online, by telephone or in person at NMDGF offices.
-Please note: a separate license and tag must be carried if purchased in person at NMDGF-authorized license vendors.
 See page 9 for details.